DebbyNiola/Data-Analysis-Portfolio/Global_Terrorism_Analysis_README.md

 Terrorism has evolved into a significant global issue, and its impact is being felt closer to home than ever before.
 Understanding the trends, identifying the most affected regions and people, and evaluating the devastating losses are crucial for developing better prevention and response strategies.

-This dashboard provides insights into global terrorism trends from **1970 to 2017**, highlighting critical information about terrorist activities, the methods used, and their regional and global impact.
+This project aims at provides insights into global terrorism trends from **1970 to 2017**, highlighting critical information about terrorist activities, the methods used, and their regional and global impact.

 ## Project Objective
 The aim of this project is to offer a comprehensive overview of global terrorism, uncovering key trends and shifts across time.
 The analysis allows users to:
-- Understand the geographical and temporal spread of terrorism.
+- Understand the geographical spread of terrorism.
 - Identify the most frequent targets and attack methods.
 - Assess the human and economic toll of terrorism.
 - Offer recommendations for counter-terrorism efforts.